eosrio/simpleos/README.md

 Only download SimplEOS from EOS Rio's [website](https://eosrio.io/simpleos/) or [github](https://github.com/eosrio/simpleos).
 Avoid scams, do not trust any other source.

+Distribution or copy of this software or any of its parts and associated documentation, is not allowed by applicable law, unless previous written permission is given by EOS Rio.
+All rights are reserved.

 SimplEOS doesn't keep any of your information.
 All information is kept locally only, not in any cloud services or databases.

 ## Main Features
 As of 12/06/2018, SimplEOS main features include:

 - Local Storage: private keys are encrypted and stored locally only.
-- Import exodus wallet
+- Import Exodus wallet
 - Multiple accounts support
 - Token transfer
-- Password Protected
+- All transactions are password protected
 - Contacts List / Add contacts
 - Transactions / Actions History
 - Voting Portal